adnanh/webhook/docs/Hook-Definition.md

      * `query` - object with query parameters and their respective values
      * `headers` - object with headers and their respective values
      * `base64EncodedBody` - base64 encoded request body
-    * Output of this command __MUST__ be valid JSON string which will be parsed by the webhook and accessible using the `context` as source when referencing values.
+    * Output of this command __MUST__ be valid JSON string which will be parsed by the webhook and accessible using the `pre-hook` as source when referencing values.

 ## Examples
 Check out [Hook examples page](Hook-Examples.md) for more complex examples of hooks.